Willowviu/Appium/README.md

 # Appium

-Setting capabilities exclusively designed to invoke Android apps On a mobile emulator, how to:
+Setting capabilities exclusively designed to invoke Android apps on a mobile emulator, how to:
   - Drag & drop
   - Long press
   - Scroll